 High fever can mean false results for your Intoxilyzer 8000D test

-If you’ve ever listened to a police officer or a chemist for Las Vegas Metropolitan Police Department testify about the Intoxilyzer 8000D machine, you’d think “Wow!
+If you’ve ever listened to a police officer or a chemist for Las Vegas Metropolitan Police Department testified about the Intoxilyzer 8000D machine, you’d think “Wow!
 This machine is amazing!
 It’s totally accurate.”